ProjectMi5/mi5-simple-opcua/readme.md

 The `nodeId` is a String. `subscribe` determines whether or not the variable will be monitored permanently or not. `writeInitValue` will be written to the server once the client is connected, but can also stay `null`.

-Each client variable comes with the following methods:
+Each client variable comes with the following (async) methods:

 * `async variable.write(value)`
 * `async variable.read()`